fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 During the restore process, the signing software operates on a pre-signed zone.
 That is, the zone already contains a DNSKEY RRset and RRSIG RRsets.
-The signing software MUST NOT remove those DNSKEYs and RRSIGs until instructed to do so.
-The signing software might try to remove those DNSKEYs and RRSIGs because the private key is not present, the operator MUST prevent this, otherwise the zone will become bogus.
+The signing software might try to remove these records because the accompanying private key is no longer present.
+The operator MUST prevent this, otherwise the zone will become bogus.

+The signing software MUST NOT remove DNSKEYs until instructed to do so and SHOULD NOT remove old RRSIGs.
+If a signer implementation does not support keeping the old RRSIG records in place these records, excluding the RRSIG for the old DNSKEY RRset, MUST be manually added back to the zone before publication.

 The exact process depends on which key(s) are inoperable and if the zone is signed with a split KSK / ZSK key pair or a Combined Signing